o3de/o3de-multiplayersample/Documentation/PackedAssetBuilds.md

 ## Pre-requisites

 *Important*: you can not use an installer to produce packaged builds.
-In order to produce a packaged build you will need to build the engine from source from GitHub.
+In order to produce a packaged build, you will need to build the engine from source from GitHub.

 Additionally, we will need to compile the engine in non-monolithic profile build and in monolithic profile (and optionally release) mode.